nammayatri/nammayatri/Backend/README.md

 nix develop # If you cannot do `direnv allow`.
 ```

 This will drop you into a shell environment containing all project dependencies.
-In side the nix shell, run `,` to see the available commands specific to nammayatri development.
+Inside the nix shell, run `,` to see the available commands specific to nammayatri development.

 To compile the project, use [cabal]: